rasoulifarhad/java-projects/simple-tdd-demo/src/main/java/com/farhad/example/connect4/tdd_implementation/note.md

 - When a disc is inserted into the board, the total number of discs increases
 - When a disc is put outside the boundaries, a Runtime Exception is thrown
 - When a disc is inserted in to a column and there's no room available for it, then a Runtime Exception is thrown

+Requirement 3

+It is a two-person game, so there is one colour for each player.
+One player uses red ('R') and the other one uses green ('G').
+Players alternate turns, inserting one disc every time.